Esther 7

 Notes

-Esther's speech in verses 3-4 is a masterpiece of rhetorical persuasion.
-She begins with the courtly formula of deference (אִם מָצָאתִי חֵן בְּעֵינֶיךָ הַמֶּלֶךְ -- "if I have found favor in your eyes, O king"), but then delivers a stunning request: תִּנָּתֶן לִי נַפְשִׁי בִּשְׁאֵלָתִי ("let my life be given to me as my petition").
-The word נַפְשִׁי ("my life, my very self") makes the petition intensely personal.
+Esther's speech in verses 3-4 is carefully shaped to persuade.
+She begins with the courtly formula of deference (אִם מָצָאתִי חֵן בְּעֵינֶיךָ הַמֶּלֶךְ -- "if I have found favor in your eyes, O king"), but then turns to an unexpected request: תִּנָּתֶן לִי נַפְשִׁי בִּשְׁאֵלָתִי ("let my life be given to me as my petition").
+The word נַפְשִׁי ("my life, my very self") makes the appeal personal.
 Esther is not making a political argument; she is telling the king that she is in mortal danger.

-The phrase וְעַמִּי בְּבַקָּשָׁתִי ("and my people as my request") reveals for the first time to the king that Esther belongs to a people under threat.
+The phrase וְעַמִּי בְּבַקָּשָׁתִי ("and my people as my request") reveals for the first time that Esther belongs to a people under threat.
 Until this moment, the king apparently did not know that Esther was Jewish or that Haman's decree targeted her people.

-Esther delivers it with devastating brevity: אִישׁ צַר וְאוֹיֵב הָמָן הָרָע הַזֶּה ("a man who is an adversary and enemy -- this wicked Haman!").
+Esther delivers it with pointed brevity: אִישׁ צַר וְאוֹיֵב הָמָן הָרָע הַזֶּה ("a man who is an adversary and enemy -- this wicked Haman!").
 The three-word characterization -- צַר ("adversary, oppressor"), אוֹיֵב ("enemy"), and רָע ("wicked, evil") -- builds in intensity.
-Then comes the name, and then the demonstrative הַזֶּה ("this one") -- accompanied, we may imagine, by Esther's pointing finger.
-The effect is that of an unveiling: the man sitting at the same table, enjoying the queen's hospitality, is the author of genocide.
+Then comes the name, and then the demonstrative הַזֶּה ("this one"), perhaps accompanied by Esther's pointing finger.
+The effect is an unveiling: the man sitting at the same table, enjoying the queen's hospitality, is the author of genocide.

 The King's Fury and Haman's Desperate Plea (vv.
 7-8)